ornlneutronimaging/ImagingReso/README.rst

 Abstract
 --------

-Here we present an open-source Python library which focuses on simulating the neutron resonance signal for neutron imaging measurements.
-In this package, by defining the sample information such as density, thickness in the neutron path and isotopic ratios of the elemental composition of the material, one can plot of expected resonance peaks for a selected neutron energy range.
-Various sample types such as layers of single elements (Ag, Co, etc. in solid form), chemical compounds (UO :sub:`2`, Gd :sub:`2` O :sub:`3`, etc.), or even multiple layers of both types.
-Major plotting features include display of the transmission/attenuation in wavelength/energy/time scale, show/hide elemental and isotopic contributions in the total resonance signal.
+ImagingReso is an open-source Python library that simulates the neutron resonance signal for neutron imaging measurements.
+By defining the sample information such as density, thickness in the neutron path, and isotopic ratios of the elemental composition of the material, this package plots the expected resonance peaks for a selected neutron energy range.
+Various sample types such as layers of single elements (Ag, Co, etc. in solid form), chemical compounds (UO :sub:`2`, Gd :sub:`2` O :sub:`3`, etc.), or even multiple layers of both types can be plotted with this package.
+Major plotting features include display of the transmission/attenuation in wavelength, energy, and time scale, and show/hide elemental and isotopic contributions in the total resonance signal.

-The energy dependent cross-section data used in this library are from `National Nuclear Data Center <http://www.nndc.bnl.gov/>`__, a published online database. `Evaluated Nuclear Data File
+The energy dependent cross-section data used in this library are from `National Nuclear Data Center <http://www.nndc.bnl.gov/>`__, an online database published by Brookhaven National Laboratory.
-(ENDF/B) <http://www.nndc.bnl.gov/exfor/endf00.jsp>`__ [1] is currently
+`Evaluated Nuclear Data File (ENDF/B) <http://www.nndc.bnl.gov/exfor/endf00.jsp>`__ [1]
-supported and more evaluated databases will be added in future.
+is currently supported and more evaluated databases will be added in the future.

 Python packages used are: SciPy [2], NumPy [3], Matplotlib [4], Pandas [5] and Periodictable [6].